DomiKamu/OhmerPrems/README.md

 - **KX** is a 3HP **left-side expander** for KlokSpid MkII.
 It brings discrete **CLK**, **RUN**, and **RESET** inputs.
 Also, it adds two dedicated CV inputs, exclusively for outputs' quantizers, as pre-offsets.

 ---
-Lastest stable version **v2.6.9** is available from [_Releases_](https://github.com/DomiKamu/OhmerPrems/releases) section for manual installation/update, hope it comes shortly from [VCV Library](https://library.vcvrack.com/OhmerPrems), too (for automatic installation or update).
-Please consider this lastest stable v2.6.9 doesn't include 6OP-DX module at the moment (this module is hidden).
-Next published release will be v2.6.11 (instead of v2.6.10).
+Lastest stable version **v2.6.11** is available from [_Releases_](https://github.com/DomiKamu/OhmerPrems/releases) section for manual installation/update, hope it comes shortly from [VCV Library](https://library.vcvrack.com/OhmerPrems), too (for automatic installation or update).
+Please consider this lastest stable v2.6.11 doesn't include 6OP-DX module at the moment (this module is hidden).

 [CHANGELOG](docs/CHANGELOG.txt)
 --